Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Uncanny Dodge

-When defending with Intuition, you may spend **1** Favor to suffer a minor misfortune instead of using your Intuition dice modifier to not resolve the test.
+When defending, instead of resolving your Intuition dice modifier suffer, you may suffer a minor misfortune or a minor injury instead of suffering a misfortune of injury, respectively.

 ### Dazzling Elegance